Australia–France relations: History

 Australia has made a significant contribution to the Musée du quai Branly, a major international museum dedicated to the world's indigenous arts and cultures that opened in Paris in June 2006.
 A permanent installation of works by eight Australian Indigenous artists commissioned by the Australian Government has been incorporated into the structure of one of the main buildings of the museum.

-Tourist links between the two countries are significant, with over 400,000 Australians visiting France each year.
-Almost 98,000 visitor visas were granted to French nationals to visit Australia in 2005–2006, making France the 10th largest source of visitor visa grants, and 1,867 student visas were granted.
-A working holiday-maker agreement signed between the two countries in November 2003 makes it easier for young French and Australian people to spend time in each other's countries.
-In 2005–2006, 6,126 Australian working holiday visas were granted to French nationals, making France the 7th largest source of working holiday visitors, and 483 were granted to Australians.

 Australia and France have maritime borders between their territories.
 The locations of these boundaries were formalised through the Australia–France Marine Delimitation Agreement which came into effect on 10 January 1983.

 In August 2009, Nicolas Sarkozy became the first serving French leader to visit Australia.
 The Courier Mail reported that "serious bilateral issues" for Sarkozy and Kevin Rudd to discuss included "the war in Afghanistan and global warming".

 François Hollande visited Canberra in November 2014 after the G20 Summit in Brisbane.
 Meeting with Tony Abbott, Hollande reinforced the strong bonds forged between the two nations in both world wars, stating that "we will have an opportunity to recognise the sacrifice of Australian soldiers who came to save France twice, and we will never forget this."

 In April 2016, the Australian Government decided to purchase the Attack-class submarine, a conventionally powered variant, of the Barracuda-class nuclear submarine designed by DCNS to replace its Collins-class diesel-electric submarines currently in service.
 Twelve submarines were to be constructed in Adelaide by ASC Pty Ltd at a projected cost in excess of A$50 billion.
 Admiral Christophe Prazuck, Chief of the French Navy, stated after the deal was completed that Australia was 'one of the French navy's four main partners along with the US, UK and Germany'.
 In September 2021, the deal was cancelled with the signing of the AUKUS security pact.